Paarthurnax was Alduin's original Dragon, before betraying the latter.

 In the Gears of War series both Raam and Skorge act as Dragons for Queen Myrrah.

-In 9 Persons, 9 Hours, 9 Doors, Zero's Dragon is Santa.
-He does almost all of the dirty work, mainly because Zero is in a loop that decides her existence, which is the reason for the game.
+In Nine Hours, Nine Persons, Nine Doors, Zero's Dragon is Santa, who does almost all of the dirty work, mainly because Zero is in a loop that decides her existence, which is the reason for the game.

 One Must Fall 2097: Raven is the Dragon to the game's Big Bad, Hans Kreissack.
 However, he's also a Dragon with an Agenda, as his biography in the game's manual states that he wants the position of successor to the WAR company for his own purposes (instead of as a representative of Kreissack, as the other man intends) and is always looking for an opportunity to allow one of Kreissack's would-be killers to "slip through" the company's security system.